Picovoice/picollm/demo/dotnet/README.md

 dotnet build -c CompletionDemo.Release
 ```

-For both demos, you can use `--help/-h` to see the list of input arguements.
+For both demos, you can use `--help/-h` to see the list of input arguments.

 ### Chat Demo